George Southworth Filkins (1838 - 1917):

-I decided to conduct my research on Filkins, because he was a prominent figure in Fairport in the late 1800s due to his service in the Civil War and his impact of the development of the village of Fairport.
-The information that I have found about Filkins and his work are from The Fairport Historical Museum, perinton.org and perintonhistoriacalsociety.org.
+I decided to conduct my research on Filkins, because he was a prominent figure in Fairport in the late 1800s due to his service in the Civil War and his impact on the development of the village of Fairport.
+The information that I have found about Filkins and his work are from the Fairport Historical Museum, perinton.org and perintonhistoriacalsociety.org.

-George Southworth Filkins was born was born in 1838 in Penfield, New York, to Isaac and Catherine Southworth Filkins.
+George Southworth Filkins was born in 1838, in Penfield, New York, to Isaac and Catherine Southworth Filkins.
 He was the youngest son of five children, and while most of his siblings moved, he stayed in Fairport.
-Filkins served in the Civil War for two years with 113th New York Volunteers, Company B. He returned in 1865 and by 1869 he had settled in Fairport at 43 West Church Street and married Ada Benedict.
+Filkins served in the Civil War for two years with the 113th New York Volunteers, Company B. He returned in 1865 and by 1869 he had settled in Fairport at 43 West Church Street and married Ada Benedict.

 George and Ada had two children together, George Allen and Ernest.
-After his children were born, he began developing parts of the village of Fairport.
+After their children were born, he began developing parts of the village of Fairport.
 He developed Filkins and George Streets which are just south of Church Street.
-Filkins then built three house on South Main Street, 160, 164 and 166.
+Filkins then built three houses on South Main Street: 160, 164 and 166.
 He built all of these houses out of brick and with a similar Italianate architectural style.

 For many years George Filkins ran a meat market and grocery store in the village of Fairport.
 The three story building, built in 1888, was constructed of brick, like many of the homes he built.
 He cleverly tapped into the new municipal water works to power his sausage-cutting apparatus.
 Although the third floor was removed decades ago, the Filkins Block still stands at 45 South Main Street, and is home to the Fairport Savings Bank.